How to Prepare for the Threat of Garbage

 How to Prepare for the Threat of Garbage in the City

 Although many of these things can be done in rural areas, it is a little more difficult if you live in the city.
-In fact, even during the short-term disaster of Hurricane Katrina, garbage became a huge issue for those living in the city of New Orleans.
+Even during the short-term disaster of Hurricane Katrina, garbage became a huge issue for those living in the city of New Orleans.
 However, you can do a few things to help you prepare for the threat of garbage even if you live in the city.

 Start a Compost Now: You can always start a compost no matter where you are, unless in a highrise apartment.
 So, start doing that before things get bad.
+If you and your neighborhood group can develop and support a neighborhood garden, all the better.

 Create a Plan: Look into places where you can bury garbage.
 Have a plan to get rid of as much garbage around your location as you can.
-Keep in mind, you will be dealing with thousands of other people’s garbage pollution as well, not just your own.
+Keep in mind, that you will be dealing with thousands of other people’s garbage pollution as well, not just your own.

 Final Word